gwharris7/nero/README.md

 # nero_
-Extension on NERO paper to evaluate robustness for computer vision models
+Extension on NERO paper to evaluate robustness of computer vision models